bomb20/brainfuck/README.md

 This is another implementation of the famous `brainfuck` programming-language.
 It reads brainfuck-sourcecode from a file and reads input from stdin.

+This Interpreter was written in the process of a Haskell talk and is mainly ment for educational purpose.

 ## Installation

 Simply install via stack